skywardmc/adrenaline/docs/index.md

 Adrenaline is a **performance modpack** that tries to keep the game as fast as possible, while still looking great.
 It is meant to be a sort of "base layer" that you can build on top of to make your own modpacks, or just use by itself.
 It is designed to have the least mods possible, with the best performance possible.
 No quality-of-life mods, none of that.
 Just speed.

-If you do want quality of life mods, try out my other project called [Additive](https://modrinth.com/modpack/additive).
-It's built off Adrenaline for great performance, while having all the nice features from Optifine like capes and shaders.

 Here is a quick video that shows some of the key features of Adrenaline.

 <iframe width="840" height="473" src="https://www.youtube.com/embed/xiZOyZ-sblw?modestbranding=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>